Do It Yourself

-Using your fingers, bend the end of the wire back onto itself.
+Using your fingers, bend the end of the wire back onto its original form.

 Wrap the aluminum foil around the wire to secure the fitting.

 Use a clothespin to clamp the end of the wire as shown.

 Fold the aluminum foil over the top of the clothespin and secure it into place with the hot glue gun.

 Secure the wire onto the body of the clothespin with hot glue.

 Step 12: Repeat Step 11 to the Other Wire

 Repeat these steps with the other wire and fasten it to the other half of the clothespin.

 Braid the two wires together by twirling the clothespin.

 Fasten the clothespin to the back of the phone with hot glue.
 And your tripwire is complete!